Lifx wants to decorate your smart home with voice-activated beams of light

 Here's how you can tell that Lifx is betting big on Apple HomeKit support to help sell lots and lots of color-changing lights: In the less than two weeks since that long-awaited support for HomeKit finally went live, the smart lighting manufacturer has unveiled three new products.

 It still bends, though -- at least, sort of.
-Each starter kit comes with a single, color-changing corner piece that can connect two bars at a 90 degree angle like in the picture shown.
-No word yet on how much an extra corner piece will set you back, though, nor do we know how many bars a single power adapter can accommodate.
-I'll update this piece if I hear back on either front.
+In addition to the six beams, each starter kit comes with a single, color-changing corner piece that can connect two bars at a 90 degree angle like in the picture shown.
+Lifx tells me that each power adapter can support up to eight beams and two corner pieces.
+No word yet on how much an extra beam or corner piece will set you back, though.

-Like other current-gen Lifx products, the Lifx Beam will work with all three major smart home voice control platforms -- Alexa, Siri, and the Google Assistant.
-It'll also benefit from the Lifx channel on the free, online automation service IFTTT, as well as Lifx' integrations with other third parties like Logitech and Nest.
+Like other Lifx products, the Lifx Beam kit uses Wi-Fi to connect directly to your router, so you don't need any extra hub hardware.
+It will also work with all three major smart home voice control platforms -- Alexa, Siri and the Google Assistant.
+You'll also find a Lifx channel on the free, online automation service IFTTT, as well as integrations with other third parties like Logitech and Nest.

 All of that helps Lifx stay competitive with its color-changing competitors.
 The closest as far as the Beam is concerned would be Nanoleaf, which already sells a set of triangular, color-changing "Aurora" panels that also work with the major voice assistants.
 No major competitor currently offers stick-up light bars, though.